 The investment only amounted to 0.05% of the fund’s total assets, but the OTPP has still come under scrutiny for its move, given the charges FTX executives now face.

 With crypto no longer on the table, Nick Jansa, the OTPP’s investment lead for Europe, the Middle East and Africa, says that real-estate opportunities in Europe may be next on the fund’s radar.

 “The opportunities we have seen [for real estate] in Europe, and I’m talking UK, Germany, France, Spain and the Netherlands, have increased for long-term capital that isn’t reliant necessarily on some of the normal market dynamics…

-Certainly there are opportunities appearing that haven’t been there for quite a while…everything from residential to logistics to life sciences.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Certainly there are opportunities appearing that haven’t been there for quite a while…everything from residential to logistics to life sciences.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Follow us on Twitter, Facebook and Telegram

 Disclaimer: Opinions expressed at The Daily Hodl are not investment advice.
 Investors should do their due diligence before making any high-risk investments in Bitcoin, cryptocurrency or digital assets.
 Please be advised that your transfers and trades are at your own risk, and any loses you may incur are your responsibility.
 The Daily Hodl does not recommend the buying or selling of any cryptocurrencies or digital assets, nor is The Daily Hodl an investment advisor.
 Please note that The Daily Hodl participates in affiliate marketing.